 I used to perform a variation of this technique with my brow chakra for spiritual self-defence.
 It was something the teenage me spontaneously came up with when under psychic assault this one time.
 It wasn’t until decades later it dawned on me that it was the same thing as expanding presence, or what most people call ‘expanding the aura’.
 Yeah, I’m kinda dumb like that, so don’t let my joined up writing fool you otherwise.

 It wasn’t a massive leap, it’s just I hadn’t thought about it.
 I then applied it in a new context, and got instant results.
 Like everything truly spiritual, “it’s the intention, stupid!”

 I prefer minimum effort and maximum efficiency.
 There are good metaphysical reasons for that.
 Lateral Meditation firmly hits this nail on the head.
 What makes it so different from the various iterations of ‘transcendental meditation’ is that it’s entirely about the energy component of the equation, and isn’t related to coercing the physical body into a conducive state.
 You can’t monetise the former, but you can certainly create institutions around the latter.
 I’m just saying.

 The advantage of a physical experience-leading-to-a-spiritual-one is that it can be taught.
 The disadvantage of Lateral Meditation is that it’s a knack.
 So I guess you’re going to need something special after all?

-1Sit quietly in a meditative mindset.
-(You may also choose to lay down, stand, skydive… whatever works for you, but I recommend being stationary whilst learning.)
+1 Sit quietly with a calm, relaxed and meditative mind.
+(You may also choose to lay down, stand, skydive… whatever works for you, but I recommend being stationary whilst learning).

-2If you’re already familiar with feeling your chakra or energy centres, then you’re nearly there.
+2 If you’re already familiar feeling your chakra or energy centres, then you’re nearly there.
 If you’re not, it’s a big part of the knack you need to learn.

 The knack is how to feel within, and the best place to understand this is (usually!) with the heart centre.